Cecilia-Wang/Cecilia-CV.github.io/_pages/about.md

   - /about.html
 ---

+ <font size="20"> Hello </font>
  This is XinYue Wang's homepage.
 I am also known as Cecilia, a final year PhD student from the University of Otago.

 I am interested in microbiome research and bioinformatics, enjoying working with NGS data, automating data analyses pipelines, making pretty and professional figures for publications.